hotosm/fmtm/docs/about/faq.md

 ### How do I get feedback on my mapping work?

-The FMTM provides a validation process where other contributors review and provide feedback on mapping work.
+The FieldTM provides a validation process where other contributors review and provide feedback on mapping work.
 You can also contact project managers or experienced contributors for additional feedback.